-- Turn "OFF" the electrical supply to the water heater. - Turn "OFF" the gas supply at the Main Gas shut-off Valve if the water heater is going to be shut down for an extended period. - 3.
-CLOSE the cold-water inlet valve to the water heater. - 4.
-OPEN a nearby hot-water faucet and leave open to allow for draining. - 5.
-Connect a hose to the drain valve and terminate to an adequate drain.
+- 1. Turn "OFF" the electrical supply to the water heater. - Turn "OFF" the gas supply at the Main Gas shut-off Valve. - Open a hot water faucet and let the hot water run until it is cool (This may take 10 minutes or longer).